 - (d) A local agency that is a city, county, or city and county shall submit an APR pursuant to Government Code section 65400 including the following information: - (1) A central inventory of all surplus land and all lands as of December 31 in excess of the local agency's foreseeable needs, if any, identified pursuant to GovernmentCode section 50569.
 Beginning in 2021, this inventory is to be submitted to HCD by April 1 of each year.
-This inventory will become part of the APR as Table H. Please reference section 601 for web links which detail APR and housing element requirements. - (2) Jurisdiction-owned sites identified in the housing element sites inventory subsequently disposed of by the jurisdiction in Table G of the housing element APR. - (e) Notice of Exemption Determination: A local agency that determines that property is exempt from the SLA shall support such a determination with written findings and shall provide a copy of the written determination to HCD at least 30 days prior to disposition. - (1) A local agency must provide HCD with a copy of the resolution (or other document recording formal action) declaring the property exempt surplus land that includes and written findings supporting such a declaration will generally be considered sufficient documentation to meet this requirement. - (2) A local agency must provide written findings that describe which exemption applies to the surplus land and how the surplus land meets the requirements of that exemption.
-Additional documentation may be necessary to support those written findings. - (3) Local agencies are encouraged to notify HCD via the Surplus Lands Portal prior to having the resolution approved in order to clarify whether land should be declared "surplus land" or "exempt surplus land." land".
-Prior to September 6, 2023, HCD requires at least 30 days to complete the review.
+This inventory will become part of the APR as Table H. Please reference section 601 for web links which detail APR and housing element requirements. - (2) Jurisdiction-owned sites identified in the housing element sites inventory subsequently disposed of by the jurisdiction in Table G of the housing element APR. - (e) Notice of Exemption Determination: A local agency that determines that property is exempt from the SLA shall support such a determination with written findings and shall provide a copy of the written determination to HCD at least 30 days prior to disposition. - (1) A local agency must provide HCD with a copy of the resolution (or other document recording formal action) declaring the property exempt surplus land and written findings supporting such a declaration. - (2) A local agency must provide written findings that describe which exemption applies to the surplus land and how the surplus land meets the requirements of that exemption.
+Additional documentation may be necessary to support those written findings. - (3) Local agencies declaring land identified in Government Code section 54221(f)(1)(A), (B), (E), (K), (L), or (Q) as exempt surplus land pursuant to Government Code 54221(b)(4) must do the following: The notice must include a citation to the exemption (e.g., Government Code section 54221(f)(1)(A) for an affordable housing project), a contact name and email for public comments, and findings/reasons the land meets the exemption.
+HCD will accept online or newspaper publishing of the notice with evidence it was published and made available for 30 days (daily publication is not necessary).
+For newspaper publication, HCD will accept a notice published in a newspaper of general circulation in the local agency's area.
+For online publication, the notice must be available for the full 30 days, at minimum. - (4) Local agencies are encouraged to notify HCD via the Surplus Lands Portal prior to having the resolution approved in order to clarify whether land should be declared "surplus land" or "exempt surplus land."
+HCD requires at least 30 days to complete the review.